Why Go Abroad?

 Basic Page Sidebar Menu Penn Abroad

 As you consider how to make the most of your time at Penn, we encourage you to take the leap and go abroad.
 It is important to consider the possible benefits and ways in which the experience will shape your future career, academic potential, and personal development.
-The benefits below can be seen as a guide when you are setting your personal and academic goals and as you explore program options.
+The benefits below can be seen as a guide as you are setting your goals and as you explore program options.

 Advance Your Career Potential

-Aside from direct experience in the workforce through internships abroad, study abroad, and other kinds of global experiences have been shown to give students an edge in the job market.
+Aside from direct experience in the workforce through internships abroad, study abroad and other types of global experiences have been shown to give students an edge in the job market.
 Employers understand the importance of global competence and cross-cultural skills, but also recognize how spending time abroad develops other qualities such as problem-solving and communication skills.

 Within different program types, you have the opportunity to gain hands-on experience, take unique courses, and/or improve language learning in an immersive environment.
 Using academic skills and learning within a different context also pushes you and allows for a deeper understanding of previously gained knowledge.
 Studies have shown that students who go abroad have a higher GPA than others who stayed on campus.